ezoerner/ghci-on-acid-docker/README.md

 This will start a GOA session.

-I suggest creating an alias to start goa in your shell environment, e.g.:
+I suggest creating an alias in your shell environment to start goa, e.g.:

     alias goa="docker run -i -t ezoerner/lambdabot"